Colin Rea: Fukuoka SoftBank Hawks

 On January 7, 2021, Rea signed with the Fukuoka SoftBank Hawks of the Nippon Professional Baseball (NPB).
 On June 3, he made his debut at NPB as a starter in the Interleague play against the Yokohama DeNA BayStars.
 His wife gave birth in late July, making it difficult for him to leave his family and return to Japan.
 The Hawks acknowledged his desire to prioritize his family and he decided to leave the team on August 8.

 Milwaukee Brewers

 On August 14, 2021, Rea signed a minor league contract with the Milwaukee Brewers.
 He was assigned to the Triple-A Nashville Sounds.
 On September 29, Rea was selected to the 40-man roster.

 Rea made 1 appearance for the Brewers, pitching 6 innings, giving up 5 runs and striking out 5.
 He became a free agent following the season.

 Fukuoka SoftBank Hawks (second stint)

 On December 19, 2021, Rea signed a contract to return to the Fukuoka SoftBank Hawks in Nippon Professional Baseball.

-In 2022, Rea finished the regular season with 23 appearances, a 5–6 Win–loss record, 3.96 ERA, one hold, and 80 strikeouts in 100.0 innings of work.
+In 2022, Rea finished the regular season with 23 appearances, a 5–6 Win–loss record, 3.96 ERA, one hold, and 80 strikeouts in 100 innings of work.
 He became a free agent following the 2022 season.

 Milwaukee Brewers (second stint)

 On January 27, 2023, Rea signed a minor league contract with the Milwaukee Brewers organization.
+He was assigned to the Triple-A Nashville Sounds to begin the year.
+On April 13, his contract was selected to the active roster for a spot start against the San Diego Padres where he pitched 5 2/3 innings only giving up one run and striking out 6.
+By the end of the season Rea, made 26 appearances for Milwaukee, 22 of which were starts, and posted a 4.55 ERA.

+On November 2, 2023, Rea re-signed with Milwaukee on a one-year contract with the Brewers with a club option for 2025.
+In 32 games (27 starts) for the Brewers, he posted a 12-6 record and 4.29 ERA with 135 strikeouts across 167 2/3 innings pitched.
+On November 4, 2024, the Brewers declined Rea's option, making him a free agent.

+Chicago Cubs (second stint)

+On January 13, 2025, Rea signed a one-year, $5 million contract with the Chicago Cubs.